princedan-123/airbnb-clone-project/README.md

 - Bookings: Make, update, and manage bookings, including check-in and check-out details.
 - Payment: Handle payment transactions related to bookings.
 - Reviews: This feature allows users to post and manage reviews for properties.
+## 🔐 API Security
+- During the authentication process users' sensitive credentials such as password will be hashed before it is stored in the database.
+This will prevent exposing sensitive user data in the database incase of a breach.
+- CORS will be used to ensure that only request coming from authorize domain will be processed.
+- input data e.g data from forms will be validated to prevent CSRF and SQL injection These security measures are crucial to prevent
+- Theft of user sensitive data which could be used to impersonate the user
+- Security of transcation is essential to prevent online fraud or stealing of users payment card details